azusachino/idealistic-daydreamer/content/post/rust/startup.md

 }
 ```

-### Borrow Move
+### Borrow or Move

-Only one mut borrow or serval immut borrow at one time.
+Only one mutable borrow or multiple immutable borrows at one time.

 ```rust
 mod bm {